mgr098/qgc-mavlink-converter/README.md

 ## Limitations 🚨

-Does not support conversion of item type "complexItem" because it does not have a standard .mavlink format.
+The converter does not support conversion of item type "complexItem" because it does not have a standard .mavlink format.

 ## About 📝